lizardfs/documentation/source/adminguide/basic_configuration.rst

   # read/write fashion.
 Also allow subdirectories to be mounted directly by
   # those clients.
   # Map the root user to UID *0*.
 Allow users to set the trashtime (time when
-  # files in the trash get autopruned) between
+  # files in the trash get auto pruned) between
   # 2h30m and 2 weeks.

-Utilizing all of these options you will be able to do quite flexible setups, like optimizing for virtualization as described in out Cookbook at :ref:`virtu_farms` .
+Utilizing all of these options you will be able to do quite flexible setups, like optimizing for virtualization as described in our Cookbook at :ref:`virtu_farms` .

 Now that you know how to setup your namespace, the next step would be to set